Google uses over 200 factors to rank your website in search listings.

 When you consider that the first 5 organic results account for at least 67.6% of all clicks, keyword research is a vital element of SEO.

-- Use software such as Ahrefs to conduct your keyword research
+- Use software such as SEMrush to conduct your keyword research

 - Use keywords to target specific products and locations